Frequently Asked Questions

 The best way to learn more is to come meet us!
 Join us at a ride start or ride finish even if you aren’t yet ready to ride, and we’ll be happy to answer all of your questions and show you why randonneuring is so rewarding.
 You can also learn more from Randonneurs USA or email us at sdrandos@gmail.com.

-2024 2nd Annual International Women’s Day Populiare
+2024 2nd Annual International Women’s Day Populaire

 “Give a man a fish and feed him for a day.
 Teach a man to fish and feed him for a lifetime.
 Teach a man to cycle and he will realize fishing is stupid and boring.”